Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-– If you belong to that group, then July and August are hot, really hot, and perfect for those who (like me) cannot stand having their beach days ruined by the rain.
-It does not rain in Crete in July and August.
-Almost never.
+– If you belong to that group, then July and August are hot, really hot, and perfect for those who (like me) cannot stand having their beach days ruined by rain.
+It does not rain in Crete in July and August—almost never.

-– If you like the beach but also enjoy other activities, including exploring nature, visiting gorges, archaeological sites, and museums, then the best months are May and June (spring) but also September and October, all of them less crowded and definitely less hot.
+– If you like the beach but enjoy other activities, including exploring nature, visiting gorges, archaeological sites, and museums, then the best months are May and June (spring) but also September and October, all less crowded and definitely less hot.

-There will be fewer flights, fewer hotels, and fewer tourist structures open, but you will certainly manage to visit.
+Fewer flights, hotels, and some tourist structures will open, but you will certainly manage to visit.

 What should I wear on Crete? / What kind of clothes should I pack for Crete?